nspope/corMLPE/README.md

 This package implements a correlation structure for the R package `nlme` for Clarke's maximum likelihood population effects model (Clarke et al. 2002).
 This is useful, e.g. to construct regressions on distance matrices with nonlinearity and multiple random effects.
 More generally, this is a model for symmetric, relational data where the row and column effects are random and are integrated from the likelihood.

-Initially, this repository housed a rough script created for a single application (which can still be found [here](http://github.com/nspope/corMLPE_unsupported)).
-I've since ported the computationally intensive part of the code to C++, extended it for 'larger' datasets, and packaged it for a smoother installation.
-The easiest installation is via the package `devtools`;
+Initially, this repository housed a hacky script created for a single application (which can still be found [here](http://github.com/nspope/corMLPE_unsupported)).
+The old implementation is much slower, does not scale well to large datasets, and is only still extant for the sake of reproducibility.
+The easiest installation of the current version is via the package `devtools`;

 ```{r}
 devtools::install_github("nspope/corMLPE")
 ```

-**An important current limitation** is that the correlation structure assumes a complete set of pairwise distances; i.e. all possible pairwise combinations among samples.
-This assumption is necessary for fast computation of the likelihood, which relies on closed form for the spectrum of the model's correlation matrix.
-I'm currently working on relaxing this assumption.

-If you *do* have missing comparisons, you might be interested in [this older version](http://github.com/nspope/corMLPE_unsupported).
+Missing pairwise comparisons are allowed (e.g. one does not need a full set of pairwise measurements, as was the case for prior versions of this package), as are multiple observations from the same pair.
+However, observations that are self comparisons are not allowed.

-The `corStruct` object allows a single grouping factor; for example among several species of an organism, we could fit an isolation-by-distance model with a syntax such as
+The `corStruct` object allows a single grouping factor; for example to model isolation by distance within several species (where there are no pairwise measurements *between* species), an appropriate model might be

 ```{r}
 lme(genetic.distance ~ geographic.distance, random = ~geographic.distance|species,